• Recipe List

 I started with soft fruits.
 My first blog post back in the UK was on red gooseberries.
 Lovely in their brown paper bag from the greengrocer in Seaford (in East Sussex), the man with the curly hair and always a kind word.
 He is also the butcher.
 Joe approached him as he was carrying a palette of unskinned rabbits.
 Are they wild?
 He asked.
 ‘Wild?’ he replied.
 ‘They were furious’.
 He sold me the red gooseberries and invited me to live in Seaford; ‘seeing as you’re here all the time’.
 The sea is a big draw.
 And the wildness all around.
 It’s hard to know where to start.

 There’s the ferry, yellow and bulky like a child’s drawing, on its interminable route to Dieppe.
 Hard to believe it ever gets there.
-There’s the sun, the sound of the waves crashing and drawing back all night.
-The fishermen pitching their tents, sleeping in salty skin and itchy sheets.
-That’s me.
+There’s the sun, the sound of the sea crashing and drawing back in the night, the fishermen’s lights illuminating the black waves.
 The gulls and their grey babies.
 Clutches of apples already visible from the train.
 Bramleys, but still.

 People have died.
 People die!
 I still find this hard to grasp.
 Every time I walk past Elm Villas and get a snatch of yellow wall I remember great friends who lived there and who are now both scattered over the cliff tops that just recently were covered in pink thrift.
 It was the house where I learnt about Jane Grigson and how pudding could be two tubs of ice cream from the Co-op and a cup of mint tea.
 Now the house belongs to someone else and already the furniture strikes me as ill-advised.
 Their magic has gone.
 And their magnificent kitchen table and all their books.
 But mostly it’s them that I miss.